Aladdin (Disney character): Aladdin (TV series)

-An animated series was created for Disney Channel and Toon Disney which aired from 1994 to 1996, based on the original 1992 feature.
-The series picked up where The Return of Jafar left off, with Aladdin still living on the streets of Agrabah, engaged to Jasmine.
+An animated series was created for The Disney Afternoon and CBS and aired from 1994 to 1995, based on the original 1992 feature.
+The series picked up where The Return of Jafar left off, with Aladdin being engaged to Jasmine while still living on the streets of Agrabah, and having many adventures with his friends both in and outside of Agrabah.

-In the Aladdin television episode The Lost Ones it is shown that he had a childhood friend named Amal.
-The episode Seems Like Old Crimes shows that when Aladdin was sixteen, he fell in with a group of circus performers where he met his pet monkey Abu.
+In the Aladdin television episode "The Lost Ones", it is shown that he had a childhood friend named Amal.
+The two-part episode "Seems Like Old Crimes" shows that when Aladdin was sixteen, he fell in with a group of circus performers where he met his pet monkey Abu.

 Aladdin and the King of Thieves

-In the second direct-to-video/DVD movie and third film in the series, Aladdin and the King of Thieves, Aladdin discovers that his long-lost father, Cassim, is still alive, and sets out to find him.
+In Aladdin and the King of Thieves, Aladdin discovers that his long-lost father, Cassim, is still alive, and sets out to find him.
 Cassim had left the family shortly after his son's birth.
 Aladdin's mother died when he was just a child.
 At the climax of the film, Jasmine and Aladdin are finally wed, and Aladdin reconciles with his father.
-The Return of Jafar and Aladdin and the King of Thieves together serve as bookends to the Aladdin (TV series) as its prologue and epilogue, respectively.

 Aladdin (2019 film)

-In the live action movie-adaptation of the first Aladdin movie of the same name, Aladdin is portrayed by Mena Massoud.
+In the live-action movie adaptation of the first Aladdin movie of the same name, Aladdin is portrayed by Mena Massoud.
 The plot follows the story of human form Genie, as he tells a story to his two children about a street urchin named Aladdin, who falls in love with Princess Jasmine, befriends a wish-granting Genie, and battles the conspiring Jafar.

+Video games

+Aladdin appears in various video games, including the game versions of the film.

+Aladdin has also appeared in the Kingdom Hearts series of games as a supporting character.
+He wields a scimitar as his primary weapon and can utilize Abu to solve puzzles when he is an active party member.
+In the first game, Princess Jasmine is kidnapped by Jafar and Maleficent.
+Aladdin teams up with Sora to save her.
+In Kingdom Hearts II, Aladdin is found experiencing deep depression due to his loneliness after Genie went to see the other worlds.
+When Genie comes back all is well again.